AndyTWF/afv-euroscope-bridge/README.md

 - FREQ is a 6 digit frequency
 - RCV is a boolean (true or false) for whether text receive should be turned on.
 - XMT is a boolean (true or false) for whether text transmit should be turned on.

-## Automatic Monitoring of ATIS Frequencies

-The plugin regularly checks the status of all defined frequencies.
-If a frequency has been marked as an active ATIS, the plugin will automatically enable the sending and receiving of text on that frequency.